LiveCapTV/livecaptv-open-api/README.md

 ## Authentication

-Before using our API, you must [create an application][] and [generate an access token] on [LiveCapTV Developer Website][].
+Before using our API, you must [register an application][] and generate your API token in our system.
 This token should be sent as HTTP Request header or in query string.

 ### Example - Sending AccessToken as HTTP Request header